jamlfy/NativeLang/README.md

 <Label  text={{ L('other')}} />
 ```

-> Note1 : Change the lang in the emulator
+> Note1 : Change the lang in the emulator and is experimental
-> Note2 : Is experimental